LeDataSciFi/ledatascifi-2024/content/about/help.md

 :class: tip
 1. Help functions and documentation.
 1. Search Google/Stack Overflow.
 Stack Overflow in particular is where the programming community asks and answers questions.
+1. If it's an error code:
+    - Read the error code, the issue is usually described sufficiently.
+    - Copy and paste your bad code and the error output into ChatGPT. _Note: If you copy code into ChatGPT which contains the prompt or enough information, you might be given the answer.
+This subverts the goal of learning and, if you copy in enough info, can constitute cheating.
+[See the GPT policy page.](use_of_gpt)_
 1. Read the [tips below](#how-to-ask-for-help-in-a-way-that-gets-the-best-answers), then **ask your peers by posting an issue in the [classmates team](https://github.com/orgs/LeDataSciFi/teams/classmates-2022).**
 1. Post your problem as a question on Stack Overflow.
 1. The TA's email and/or office hours.